fbmrk/iotjs/docs/devs/IoT.js-Module-Generator.md

 #### Macros:

 C macros also work like constants.
 You can read the value of the macro from a property, but you can not modify it.
-There are three supported types of C macros.
-If the macro defines a character literal, like `#define C 'c'`.
-If the macro defines a string literal, like `#define STR "str"`.
-If the macro defines a numeric literal, or contains some kind of operation, but the result is a number, like `#defines ZERO 0` or `#define TWO 1 + 1`.
+There are three supported C macro types.
+* If the macro defines a character literal, like `#define C 'c'`.
+* If the macro defines a string literal, like `#define STR "str"`.
+* If the macro defines a numeric literal, or contains some kind of operation, but the result is a number, like `#defines ZERO 0` or `#define TWO 1 + 1`.
 It also works, if the macro contains other macro identifiers.

 C header:
 ```c